AlonaZharova/Data_driven_uni_research_management/README.md

 ## Reproducing results

 The repository contains four visualizations in the corresponding folders.
-Each folder has an R code that produces a visualization, a csv file with data and a resulting plot.
+Each folder has an R script that produces a visualization, a csv file with data and a resulting plot.
+To reproduce a visualization, download the corresponding csv file and run the R script.

 ## Project structure
 ````